-After each visit, Fellows would submit a brief written reflection after each visit.
 Upon the completion of the fellowship period, Fellows are expected to submit a brief overview (approximately five pages) summarizing learning from various visits, as well as a vision for how to apply this learning in one's evolving role in institutional leadership.
-We hope that Fellows will remain engaged in AITF beyond the completion of your fellowship.
+We hope that Fellows will remain engaged in AITF beyond the completion of the fellowship period.